-Two-Wire Outdoor, Four-Wire Indoor Wiring
+CTK01/02 Two-Wire Outdoor, Four-Wire Indoor Wiring

 Two wires only may be utilized between the indoor and outdoor units.
-For this wiring scheme, only the data lines, 1 and 2, are required between the indoor and outdoor units.
-A 40VA, 208/230 VAC to 24 VAC transformer must be installed in the outdoor unit to provide 24 VAC power to the outdoor unit's electronic control.
-CTK0\ manual will state if this transformer is optional or mandatory.
-Four wires are required between the indoor unit and thermostat.
+For this wiring scheme, only the data line, 1 and 2, are reuired between the indoor and outdoor units.
+A 40Va, 208/230 VAC to 24 VAC transformer must be installed int he outdoor unit to provide 24 VAC poiwer to the outdoor unit's electronic control.
+The transformer is included with the CTK) kit.
+See instructions for mounting and wiring instructions.
+Four wires are required between the indoor unit and the thermost.